mosip/mosip-infra/deployment/v3/cluster/aws/README.md

 Install `httpbin` for testing the wiring as given [here](../../utils/httpbin/README.md)

 ## Log rotation
 The default log max log file size set on EKS cluster is 10MB with max number of files as 10.
 Refer to `/etc/docker/daemon.json` on any node.

-## Register the cluster with Rancher
-* Login as admin in Rancher console
-* Configure your cloud credentials
-* Add this cluster to Rancher
-* Make sure the correct zone is selected to be able to see the cluster on Rancher console.

 ## Increase/delete nodes
 In Rancher console, under Edit Cluster, increase the Desired ASG size to the number of nodes you need.
 Nodes should get created.